paywith/ruby-pair-programming-interview/README.md

 We don't want to see a complete solution for this challenge.
 We want to observe your style while you're solving a problem.

-This is an opportunity for you to shine and show us how quality driven you are.
+This is an opportunity for you to shine and show us how quality-driven you are.

 Things we look out for in your solution:

 - great communication
-- working solution that meets all of the requirements
+- a working solution that meets all of the requirements
 - your ability to collaborate technical information with the team
 - not afraid of making mistakes
-- sinergy with team members
+- synergy with team members
 - simple and clean code
 - small commits and commit history
 - great test scenarios

-## Next steps
+## Technical challenge

 Ask PayWith developers for instructions and the `challenge link` during the Pair Programming Interview.